-A user guide for registering a project code for a publication is available at: /english/system/User-guides-and-documentation/registering-a-project-code-on-a-scientific-publication.pdf (PDF, 287kb)
+A user guide for registering a project code for a publication is available at our website (PDF, 287kb)

 Sometimes the ISBN is not ‘validated’.
 One way of getting around this is to write 10 0s (or 13) in the ISBN field.
 Note: In the comments field, enter the ISBN that is printed on the book and a note that the ISBN is not validated.